SCKelemen/clix/README.md

 `clix` is an opinionated, batteries-optional framework for building nested CLI applications using plain Go.
 It provides a declarative API for describing commands, flags, and arguments while handling configuration hydration, interactive prompting, and contextual execution hooks for you.

+### Inspired by

+`clix` would not exist without the great work done in other CLI ecosystems.
+If you need a different mental model or additional batteries, definitely explore:

+- [spf13/cobra](https://github.com/spf13/cobra) – the battle-tested, code-generation friendly CLI toolkit
+- [peterbourgon/ff](https://github.com/peterbourgon/ff) – fast flag parsing with cohesive env/config loading
+- [manifoldco/promptui](https://github.com/manifoldco/promptui) – elegant interactive prompts for Go CLIs

-The project strives for minimal dependencies and simplicity while delivering a cohesive CLI experience similar in spirit to Cobra, ff, and Prompt UI. `clix` is designed to be **simple by default, powerful when needed**—starting with core functionality and allowing optional features through an extension system.
+`clix` is designed to be **simple by default, powerful when needed**—starting with core functionality and allowing optional features through an extension system.

 ## Principles